 Blood pressure and heart disease

-Drinking just one 16-ounce energy drink can increase your blood pressure and stress hormone levels, according to a recent study by Mayo Clinic researchers published in the Journal of the American Medical Association.
+Drinking just one 16-ounce energy drink can increase your blood pressure and stress hormone levels, according to a study by Mayo Clinic researchers published in the Journal of the American Medical Association.
 Although those changes are short term, they could increase a person's long-term risk of developing heart disease.

 In a November 2016 case study, a man reported signs of dark urine, abdominal pain and jaundice.
-His consumption of four to five energy drinks a day over the course of three weeks resulted in the buildup of niacin in his liver, leading to him develop hepatitis.
+His consumption of four to five energy drinks a day over the course of three weeks resulted in the buildup of niacin in his liver, leading to the development of hepatitis.
 Niacin, also known as vitamin B3, appears in at least three popular energy drinks — Red Bull, Monster and Rock Star — and it has been shown to lower cholesterol.
 Too much, however, isn't good for your body.
 In addition to hepatitis, too much niacin in your body can also increase your diabetes risk.

-In June 2016, a woman in Devon, England, was found to have a liver twice its normal size, thanks to drinking 20 cans a day of energy drinks, reported the Telegraph.
+In June 2016, a woman in Devon, England, was found to have a liver twice its normal size, thanks to drinking 20 cans a day of energy drinks, reported The Telegraph.
 When doctors saw the woman's MRI scan, they originally thought she was an alcoholic because of her liver damage, the paper reported.

 In 2013, Dr. Brian Huang treated a 36-year-old patient who came in with severe abdominal pain at Cedars Sinai Medical Center.
 Although the man admitted to some episodes of binge drinking, he also said that he drank three energy drinks every day for the past year.
 His liver function deteriorated to the point that he needed a liver transplant.